resbaz/nectar-cloud-lessons/Resources/Links.md

-# Linking NeCTAR Training to ResOS
+# Linking NeCTAR Training to this material

 NeCTAR's online training can be found at: